By Samantha Papesch

 The reasons for the blogging pause are as wide as it has been long, but simply put, I’ve been too busy for creative writing.
 Working, studying, renovating, coaching, volunteering – all on top of the day-to-day management of my family.

 But, last year life began to herniate under the pressure of it all, and as I began to question my choices, my body delivered the answer – by way of a back injury, on the day I was leaving for a holiday in Bali.

-I still managed to go, ever hopeful that my back would settle down, but it was completely shit.
+I still managed to go, ever hopeful that my back would settle down, but it was completely stuffed.
 I spent five days in agony, made better only by the luck of having a best mate in tow who is also a qualified massage therapist.

 It was a wake up call.
 My foundations had literally given way and things needed to change.

 Yoga has always been my physical, spiritual and psychological go-to when a reset of any kind is required, and since then I’ve been committed to my practice deeper than I ever have in the past 20 years.
 But, resetting my definition of ‘success’ has been equally as important.

 It’s a subtle shift in focus, but it has made a world of difference.
 These days, success is about achieving all the things I want to, without losing my shit at the people I love the most; without being unkind in the face of all the self-inflicted pressures.
 It’s about saying no, cutting back, putting energy in the right places, and carving out space amongst it all to be ‘actively kind’.

 “Doing it all” and being devoid of kindness is not success in my new world view.